The Task Force on Climate-Related Financial Disclosures (TCFD)

 Therefore, the standards developed by the ISSB are more extensive and detailed than the framework created by the TCFD.
 The ISSB’s standards are also likely to become mandatory for companies listed on stock markets in many jurisdictions.

 The financial community’s commitment to addressing climate change is evident in the widespread support for the ISSB.
-The ISSB has been endorsed by the G7, the G20, the International Organization of Securities Commissions, the Financial Stability Board (FSB), Finance Ministers, and Central Bank Governors from more than 40 jurisdictions.
+The ISSB has been endorsed by the G7, the G20, the International Organisation of Securities Commissions, the Financial Stability Board (FSB), Finance Ministers, and Central Bank Governors from more than 40 jurisdictions.

 Furthermore, the Financial Conduct Authority (FCA), the UK’s financial services regulator, has commended the ISSB’s first sustainability-related reporting standards.